 - Only women who want an abortion for social reasons can have an abortion – Not true.
 Some women have an abortion due to their own medical condition/s or due to a severe foetal abnormality.

 - Only women who identify as female have abortions – Not true.
-Nonbinary people and trans men need the same access to abortion care as cisgender women and Marie Stopes UK’s centres are open to people of all gender identities and sexual orientations, to provide accurate information, compassionate support and expert healthcare.
+Nonbinary people and trans men need the same access to abortion care as women and MSI UK’s centres are open to people of all gender identities and sexual orientations, to provide accurate information, compassionate support and expert healthcare.